Mahmud Khalji: Battle of Mandalgarh (1457)

 Sultan Mahmud Khalji launched an attack on Mandalgarh, deploying seven detachments to engage Rana Kumbha from multiple directions.
 However, the Malwa forces under Taj Khan and Ali Khan suffered heavy losses.
 Following the defeat, Mahmud retreated the next morning.

-Siege of Mandalgarh (December 1456 - October 1457)
+Siege of Mandalgarh (1456–1457)

 In December 1456, Rana Kumbha was compelled to move north to confront the Sultan of Gujarat.
 Taking advantage of his absence, Sultan Mahmud Khalji attacked Mandalgarh once again.
 After a prolonged siege, he successfully captured the fort in October 1457.

 Conquest of Mandalgarh (1457)

 The conquest of Mandalgarh was a significant military expedition led by Sultan Mahmud Khalji against Mewar.
 The primary objective of this campaign was to capture the fort of Mandalgarh, which was under the command of Uparamal, a subordinate of Rana Kumbha.
 Mahmud Khalji marched towards Mewar in 1457 and successfully captured the fort.

-Conquest of Ajmer

-Sultan Mahmud Khalji invaded and captured the fort of Ajmer.
-The governor of the fort, Gajadhar Singh, was killed during the conquest, securing Malwa's control over the region.